Version 1.2 (updated August 2016)

 The definitive source of information about Metacat is my PhD dissertation, Metacat: A Self-Watching Cognitive Architecture for Analogy-Making and High-Level Perception, Department of Computer Science, Indiana University, Bloomington, 1999.
-Downloadable versions of the dissertation in PDF or gzipped PostScript format are available here:
+A PDF version is available here:

 Metacat is a computer model of analogy-making and perception that builds on the foundations of an earlier model called Copycat.
 Copycat was originally developed by Douglas Hofstadter and Melanie Mitchell as part of a research program aimed at computationally modeling the fundamental mechanisms underlying human thought processes.
 Central to the philosophy of this research is the belief that the mind's ability to perceive connections between apparently dissimilar things, and to make analogies based on these connections, lies at the heart of intelligence.
 According to this view, to understand the analogical mechanisms of thinking and perception is to understand the source of the remarkable fluidity of the human mind, including its hidden wellsprings of creativity.

 Like Copycat, Metacat operates in an idealized world of analogy problems involving short strings of letters.
 Although the program understands only a limited set of concepts about its letter-string world, its emergent processing mechanisms give it considerable flexibility in recognizing and applying these concepts in a wide variety of situations.
 The program's high-level behavior emerges in a bottom-up manner from the collective actions of many small nondeterministic processing agents (called codelets) working in parallel, in much the same way that an ant colony's high-level behavior emerges from the individual behaviors of the underlying ants, without any central executive directing the course of events.